adityamujumdar/Smart-Dog-Collar-3000/README.md

 * Now, to start the 'server' Raspberry Pi, please enter the following command:
 `rethinkdb --bind all`

-# Installing MongoDB Pyhton Module to Raspberry Pi
+# Installing MongoDB Python Module to Raspberry Pi

 To download the python module to use MongoDB on the Client Raspberry Pi, please use the following command:
 `sudo pip3 install pymongo`